 We also know that going to court can be expensive, which is why we offer the fixed fee of $1650 including GST (plus a Local Court filing fee) for all work done to quash your habitual offender declaration.

-This includes all preparation, drafting and filing the Local Court application, and a full days’ representation in court by one of our expert traffic lawyers.
+This includes all preparation, drafting and filing the Local Court application, and up to a full day of representation in court by one of our expert traffic lawyers.

 So, when your licence is on the line, don’t settle for second best.